Generalized quantum Zernike Hamiltonians: Polynomial Higgs-type algebras and algebraic derivation of the spectrum

 \subsect{Spectrum of the cubic system} In terms of the finite-dimensional representation of the deformed oscillator algebra (\ref{b11}), the structure function $\Phi$ of (\ref{b12b}) adopts the expression \be

 \ee The solution can thus be summarized in the following statement.

-\begin{proposition} (i) The set of equations (\ref{b12}) coming from (\ref{d6}) yields ten types of solutions for the representation-dependent constant $u=u(\n)$ and the spectrum $E=E(\n)$ of the Hamiltonian $\hcH_3$ in (\ref{b4}) depending on the parameter $\n\in\{1,2,\dots\}$.
-They lead to the structure function $\Phi(\B,E(\n),u(\n))\equiv \Phi(\B,\n)$ for $\B=\{1,\dots,\n\}$ via the factorization (\ref{d6}).\\ (ii) The requirement that the solutions are well-defined for any values of $\gamma_1$ and $\gamma_2$ for $\gamma_3=0$ reduces the ten types of solutions to only two, given by \be
+\begin{proposition} (i) The set of equations (\ref{b12}) coming from (\ref{d6}) yields the corresponding solutions for the representation-dependent constant $u=u(\n)$ and the spectrum $E=E(\n)$ of the Hamiltonian $\hcH_3$ in (\ref{b4}) depending on the parameter $\n\in\{1,2,\dots\}$.
+They lead to the structure function $\Phi(\B,E(\n),u(\n))\equiv \Phi(\B,\n)$ for $\B=\{1,\dots,\n\}$ via the factorization (\ref{d6}).\\ (ii) The requirement that the solutions are well-defined for any values of $\gamma_1$ and $\gamma_2$ for $\gamma_3=0$ reduces the set of solutions to only two, given by \be

 \nonumber \ee \end{proposition}